 So I went back to the drawing board.
 Earlier this year I developed the concept of chained bigrams, which allows us to create input texts with the correct input character and bigram frequency.
 For the purposes of this exercise, I created three input texts:

 I then calculate each layout's score relative to the best score on each test, as a percentage.

 Then the weighted average for "Fingers" is ((4 × English) + Code + Proglish) / 6.

 For the Words tests, I previously took an average of these tests:

 For this cycle, I initially took out some of those and replaced them with

 Further testing and thought eventually led to two changes:

-Each layout's score is then converted to a percentage of the highest score.
-Layouts with home keys on the thumb have an advantage in the first test and do skew the scores somewhat.
+Each layout's score is then converted to a percentage of the highest score, as its "Words" score.

 Finally, the overall average is (Fingers * 2 + Words) / 3.